Skip to content ↓

 Nursery start and end of day handover information

 At the start of the day the gates are open at 8.45am.
-Children and adults/carers are to line up by the Nursery paddock gate located on the Key Stage One playground.
+Children and adults/carers are to line up by the Nursery paddock gate located on the Early Years playground.
 A member of the Early Years team will be on the gate to welcome the children into school.
 Any messages can be passed onto the member of staff who will relay this back to your child's class teacher.
 If parents/carers do have a message or need to speak to a staff member please ensure this is done at the end, so staff can ensure children are safe on site during morning handover.

 The bell at the end of the school day is 3:30pm.
 The school gates will be open at 3.25 for parents to begin to line up outside the Nursery paddock.
 Children will be released through the gate at 3:30pm.